-MINSK, 25 March (BelTA) – The sowing of early cereal and leguminous crops has kicked off in Belarus, head of the crop department at the Agriculture and Food Ministry Vasily Yadlovsky told BelTA.
+MINSK, 27 March (BelTA) – The sowing of early spring cereals and leguminous crops has kicked off in Belarus, Nikolai Leshik, head of the main department of crop production of the Belarusian Agriculture and Food Ministry, told BelTA.

 “Belarusian farmers have already begun sowing of spring crops.
 The only exceptions are Vitebsk Oblast and Mogilev Oblast.
 The field work is most active in Brest Oblast.
 It usually gets warmer there some 7-10 days earlier.
 This region sets the pace at the beginning of the sowing campaign,” Nikolai Leshik said.

 As of 27 March, early spring cereals and leguminous crops (excluding maize, buckwheat and millet) were sown on an area of 49,700 hectares, or 7.63% of the plan.
 Brest Oblast completed planting works on 29.4% of the planned area, Gomel Oblast – 7.26%, Grodno Oblast – 12.8%, Minsk Oblast – 0.91%.
 Land for sowing early spring cereals and leguminous crops was tilled on an area of 122,400ha (18.8% of the target).

 “If we compare with the previous period, this year the pace of sowing is a little slower.
 Last year we started full-scale works on 12 April, when we sowed more than 25,000 hectares per day.
 In late March – early April we also had rises, but weather conditions made the work a little more difficult and the rate was at the level of 10,000 hectares per day,” the head of the main department of crop production of the Belarusian Agriculture and Food Ministry said.